Rusdanozzi/Rusdanozzi/README.md

 - 👋 Hi, I’m @Rusdanozzi
-- 👀 I’m interested in Software Quality Assurance, Testing Data, and Data Specialist
+- 👀 I’m interested in Software Quality Assurance, Data Analyst, and Data Specialist
-- 🌱 I’m currently looking for opportunities for QA Automation and Data Scientist
+- 🌱 I’m currently looking for opportunities for QA Automation and Data Analyst
-- 📫 How to reach me LinkedIn (https://www.linkedin.com/in/rusdan-fahrur-rozi-296ab6165/)
+- 📫 How to reach me LinkedIn (https://www.linkedin.com/in/rusdanrozi/)

 <!---
 Rusdanozzi/Rusdanozzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.